Day 1: Arrive at Mumbai

 Day 5: Aurangabad – Mumbai - Cochin.

-– Your Guide or Easy Tours Facilitator will pick you up from your hotel and accompany you to a local theatre where you get to experience Kerala’s ancient performing art, a Kathakali dance performance.
+– Your South India Easy Tours Facilitator will pick you up from your hotel and accompany you to a local theatre where you get to experience Kerala’s ancient performing art, a Kathakali dance performance.
 Kathakali literally means the art of storytelling through dance and the dance form is an ancient forefather of many Asian dance forms.

 you are driven to an experience that is the highlight of many of our guests’ time in Kerala.
 You will be hosted by a famous Keralan Chef and her family at their home.
 A delicious dinner will follow, and cooking lessons are included.
 At the end of dinner you will be driven back to your hotel.